Federal Student Financial Aid Penalties for Drug Law Violations

 - Successfully completing a rehabilitation program, as described below, which includes passing two unannounced drug tests from such a program);

 - Having the conviction reversed, set aside, or removed from the student’s record so that fewer than two convictions for sale or three convictions for possession remain on the record; or

 - Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).

 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
 It is the student’s responsibility to certify to you that she has successfully completed the rehabilitation program; as with the conviction question on the FAFSA, you are not required to confirm the reported information unless you have conflicting information.

 When a student regains eligibility during the award year, you may award Pell Grant, TEACH, and Campus-Based aid for the current payment period and Direct Loans for the period of enrollment.

 A qualified drug rehabilitation program must include at least two unannounced drug tests and satisfy at least one of the following requirements:

-Be administered or recognized by a federal, state, or local government agency or court
+- Be administered or recognized by a federal, state, or local government agency or court; or

-A student who will need to enter such a program should be sure that the program meets these requirements.
-If a student certifies that he/she has successfully complete a drug rehabilitation program, but the school has reason to believe that the program does not meet the requirements, the school much find out if it does before paying the student any Federal Student Aid funds.
+If you are counseling a student who will need to enter such a program, be sure to advise the student of these requirements.
+If a student certifies that he has successfully completed a drug rehabilitation program, but you have reason to believe that the program does not meet the requirements, you must find out if it does before paying the student any FSA funds.